bloxstreet/support/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

 For the Grammar/Greeting Test, as a trainer, you must explain how this test works.
 Have your group of LRs show their greetings to you. **IMPORTANT: Do not fail LRs for minor grammatical errors.
 If you can understand their greetings easily, you should pass them.** You are always welcome to give out tips if needed.
 Make sure to give them a tip on copying and pasting their greeting every time, as it makes things much quicker on their behalf.
+If an LR spells ‘BloxStreet’ incorrectly during the Greeting Test, the trainer should tell the LR to repeat their greeting.
 If they pass, continue to the next test.
 If they fail, kick them from the server and explain why.

 ### Cafe Test
 {: .text-purple-100 }
 {: .no_toc }

 The next part of training is the Cafe Test.
 In this test, you will ask your LRs for any available drink.
 Wait for them to make it and say “Of course," or something related to that.
 LRs must have understandable grammar in this test.
 Ensure that LRs know about the slush machine and the fact it has different flavors that can be selected once a COLD CUP is touched.
+If an LR gets the wrong drink during the Cafe Test, the trainer should repeat the order and request the drink again.
+If the LR still brings the incorrect drink, you may fail them.
+For this test, LRs should use the handto system.

 ### Restocking Explanation
 {: .text-purple-100 }